Home > Programs > Education

 School Shows.

-For those school districts that are approximately 100 miles away or less from Blacksburg, Virginia, our own professional ensemble, the Cayambis Sinfonietta, has developed a dynamic school show built around an iconic Mexican work for orchestra.
+For those school districts that are approximately 100 miles away or less from Blacksburg, Virginia, our own professional ensemble, the Cayambis Sinfonietta, has developed a dynamic school show built around iconic Latin American works for orchestra.

 Publications & Public Speaking.